-From this identity, we see that existence of negative moments for $\Gamma(F,F)$ is guaranteed by some sufficiently fast Fourier decay of $\sharp_{G}F$, which in turns is equivalent to some regularity of the law of $\sharp_{G}F$.
+From this identity, we see that existence of negative moments for $\Gamma(F,F)$ is equivalent to some sufficiently fast Fourier decay of $\sharp_{G}F$, which in turn is equivalent to some regularity of the law of $\sharp_{G}F$.
 Combining all of this, we obtain the following intermediary result. \begin{theoremintro}[{\cref{th:sobolev-regularity-derivative}}] Assume that $\sharp_{G}F$ has a smooth law, then so does $F$. \end{theoremintro}